 Big Hill Pond State Park is located in the southwestern part of McNairy County and encompasses 4,138 acres of timberland and hard wood bottomland.
 Cypress Creek and Tuscumbia River border the property.
 The flood plain, adjacent to the river and creek contains small oxbows and swampy areas which are desirable habitat for waterfowl, wildlife and fish.

-Big Hill Pond State Park received its name from the 35-acre Big Hill Pond which was created in 1853 when soil was scooped from a borrow pit to build a levee across the Tuscumbia and Cypress Creek bottoms for the Memphis to Charleston Railroad.
-The earliest inhabitants of the area were Native Americans Woodland Period Indian sites (800 BC – 800 AD) which can be found along the Tuscumbia and Hatchie Rivers.
-During historic times, Chickasaw Indians lived among the area up until 1818 when they signed a treaty relinquishing their traditional homelands in Tennessee.
-White settlers moved into the area in the 1820’s and made their livelihood mainly from agricultural pursuits.
-Years later the territory was designated a State Park by the Department of Conservation for reassessing the need for recreational opportunities in 1977.
+The park derives its name from the 35-acre Big Hill Pond which was created in 1853 when soil was scooped from a borrow pit to build a levee across the Tuscumbia and Cypress Creek bottoms for the Memphis to Charleston Railroad.
+Over the years, a great stand of Cypress trees has grown in and around the 35-acre pond.
+The territory was designated a State Park by the Department of Conservation for reassessing the need for recreational opportunities in 1977.

 Visitors with a passion for horses can bring them along for the Big Hill Pond experience.
 The park has approximately 14 miles of horse trails and is shared with mountain bikers.
 The horses must stay on the red trail and fire roads and are not allowed on hiking trails or on the back or the front of the Lake Dam.